What is a deceased estate?

 A legal personal representative (referred to as an executor or administrator) is responsible for administering an estate.
 The executor will be named in the person’s will, if they have one.

-The legal personal representative makes sure someone’s final wishes are carried out.
+The legal personal representative makes sure the deceased person’s final wishes are carried out.

 Read more about what an executor does.